wp-plugins/accesspress-social-share/readme.txt

 == Frequently Asked Questions ==
 = What does this plugin do? =
-This plugin provides the ability to allow anyone easily share website content (page, posts, image, media) on major social media (Facebook, Twitter, googleplus, LinkedIn, Pinterest, Digg ) by the use of the latest APIs on your website!
+This plugin provides the ability to allow anyone easily share website content (page, posts) on major social media (Facebook, Twitter, googleplus, LinkedIn, Pinterest, Digg ) by the use of the latest APIs on your website!

 = Will it effect my site's speed? =
 No , because we have provided the caching option to store the share count in the database and update within certain period kept in the plugin cache settings section.